Fred Sanger at the LMB:

 For this work, Fred, in 1980, was awarded his second Nobel Prize in Chemistry.

-He is one of only four people to have received two Nobel Prizes
+He is one of only five people to have received two Nobel Prizes

 The only British scientist to have received two Nobel Prizes

-The only person to have been awarded two Nobel Prizes in Chemistry
+The first person to be awarded two Nobel Prizes in Chemistry

 “To win a second Nobel prize is so remarkable an achievement that we are all lost in admiration.”